NatNight99/english-for-designers/04_tone of voice/first_draft.md

 2. Clever yet personal and simple - I think you can explain a lot of complex subject matters while not talking down to your audience.
 3. Autentic - I want to sound relatable for people to understand me better.
 4. Witty - a bit of humor is a great instrument to grab your readers.
-5. Trustworthy - the trust is important, you need to back up your claims and resources.
+5. Trustworthy - trust is important, you need to back up your claims and resources.
 I despise manipulative behaviour.

 ## Style